szmarczak/http-timer/README.md

 	- `firstByte` - `timings.response - timings.upload`
 	- `download` - `timings.end - timings.response`
 	- `total` - `timings.end - timings.start` or `timings.error - timings.start`

+If something is not measured yet, it will be `undefined`.

 **Note**: The time is a `number` representing the milliseconds elapsed since the UNIX epoch.